-Providence Health System is embarking on an innovative approach to best serve the healthcare needs of the community.
-With the hospital continuing to serve as our anchor, Providence plans to enhance its campus by designing and developing a health village concept, to encompass more than just traditional healthcare services.
-This will create a vibrant community asset designed to keep health at the center and remove the obstacles and barriers that stand in the way of each individual’s best health.
+Providence Health System is embarking on an innovative approach to improve the overall wellbeing of the community.
+Providence plans to enhance its campus by designing and developing a new community asset, to encompass more than just traditional healthcare services.
+This will create a vibrant community designed to keep health at the center and remove the obstacles and barriers that stand in the way of each individual’s best health.

 The new approach will create a vibrant campus that is better able to meet the needs of a changing and growing community, and serve people’s needs in the ways that are most convenient and best for them as individuals.